This chapter provides an introduction to the Cisco Internet Streamer Content Delivery System (CDS). This chapter has the following major topics:

 •If the content is not present, the edge Service Engine uses HTTP to fetch the content from the origin server and serves it using RTMP.

 No client information is sent to the origin server.
-No per-client control connection is present between edge to origin server for VOD streaming.
+No per-client control connection is present between the edge Service Engine and the origin server for VOD streaming.

 Flash Media Streaming encompasses all flash applications, from simple Flash Video (FLV) files to more complex Small Web Format (SWF) files.
 All HTTP client requests for SWF files, that are redirected to a Service Engine by the Service Router, are handled by the Web Engine.
 The Web Engine, using HTTP, serves the request from locally stored content in the CDS or from any upstream Service Engine or origin server.
 See the "Web Engine" section for more information.